Finding any new bumps, moles, warts, or skin tags can be unnerving and it’s not uncommon to quickly move to the idea that it might be cancerous.

 Cancer is about prevention and knowledge, so becoming aware of the facts and the signs and symptoms is the first step to taking control of your health and wellness.
 Additionally, understanding your resources and skin cancer natural treatment options will help you to more effectively fight the disease should you find that you have it.

-If you’ve discovered something new and are wondering whether it’s a wart or skin cancer, the first step is to know the differences between the two.
+If you’ve discovered a new skin growth and are wondering whether it’s a wart or skin cancer, the first step is to know the differences between the two.
 Let’s take a closer look at a wart vs skin cancer, so you can learn how to tell if it’s cancerous or not.

 What Exactly is a Wart?